 top of page

-• Writer's pictureSamantha Brueggeman
+Writer's pictureSamantha McCandless

 GPiH Announces New Midwife Program in Mali

-Global Partners in Hope is excited to announce a new partnership opportunity through the hospital in Mali to sponsor continuing education and advanced degrees for those currently working with our partner organization, CPAM.
+Global Partners in Hope is excited to announce a new midwife program and partnership opportunity through the hospital in Mali to sponsor continuing education and advanced degrees for those currently working with our partner organization, CPAM.
 The objective of the program is not only to educate staff and improve the level of care that they provide, but also to relieve their financial burden by funding their education as well as allowing them to continue to work part-time while retaining their regular salary through CPAM.

 The hospital will be sending one Malian obstetric nurse to midwifery school and one nurse’s aide to nursing school each year through donations to Global Partners in Hope.
 The beneficiaries of this scholarship are chosen after a series of peer reviews, seniority, as well as testing and interviews by the Malian leadership.
 Midwife Sheri MacLean described the recipients as “people who the Malians identify as very passionate and want to encourage them in their studies.”